-Mr. MacDonald is Chair of Deaco company, and Chair of Deacon S company that owns three min MacDonald is a former executive Executive Chairman (June 2015 Officer (June 2017 to August 20 Officer (December 2008 to June Sports & Entertainmen or professional spor /e with the Company to January 2019), Inter 018) and President ar t Limited, a private ts franchises.
-Mr. having served as im Chief Executive

-Director sin nce (1) : 2008 endent Director Officer (December 2008 to June 2015).
+Director since(3): 2008 Independent Director Mr. MacDonald is Chair of Deacon Investments Ltd. and Deacon Sports & Entertainment Limited, both private investment companies.
+Mr. MacDonald is a former executive with the Company having served as Executive Chairman (June 2015 to January 2019), Interim Chief Executive Officer (June 2017 to August 2018) and President and Chief Executive Officer (December 2008 to June 2015).

 Mr. MacDonald has had a long and successful career as an operating executive and entrepreneur.
-His operating experience includes serving as President and Managing Partner of Cable Atlantic, as the Chief Operating Officer of Rogers Cable and as the Chief Executive Officer of Persona Inc. (" Persona "), a TSX-listed cable and internet services company.
+His operating experience includes serving as President and Managing Partner of Cable Atlantic, as the Chief Operating Officer of Rogers Cable and as the Chief Executive Officer of Persona Inc. ("Persona"), a TSX-listed cable and internet services company.
 Mr. MacDonald worked with a syndicate of investment partners to turn Persona's operations around and subsequently sold the business at a significant premium to its purchase price in 2007.
 Mr. MacDonald has also served as Chairman of the Newfoundland and Labrador Energy Corporation, which manages the province's oil, gas and hydro assets.
 He has management and investment experience in a number of industries including energy, commercial real estate, marketing and communications.

 He has served on numerous public and private boards over the past three decades.
 In 2007, Mr. MacDonald was selected as CEO of the Year by Birch Hill Capital Partners.

-Voting Results from last Annual MeetingBoard / CommitteeMeetingsMemberships in 2022Attended
+Voting Results from last Annual Meeting Board / Committee Memberships in 2024 Meetings Attended Total Attendance

-For 30,788,468 Board 8/9 11 / 13
+For 24,346,754 Board 7/7 11 / 11

-98.2% HSE Committee 3 / 4 (85%)
+FOI 97.2% HSE Committee 4 / 4 (100%)

-Withheld 564,990 1.8% (0070)
+Withheld 702,645 (100 /8)

+withheid 2.8%

-6,639,907 (4)
+Common S 6,639,907 (6)